awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 aws ec2 create-tags --resources sir-08b93456 i-1234567890abcdef0 --tags Key=purpose,Value=test
 ```

+**Note**
+Spot Instance requests are not tagged instantly and for a period of time may appear separate from Spot Fleet requests\.

 ## Canceling a Spot Instance Request<a name="using-spot-instances-cancel"></a>

 If you no longer want your Spot request, you can cancel it\.
 You can only cancel Spot Instance requests that are `open` or `active`\.
 Your Spot request is `open` when your request has not yet been fulfilled and no instances have been launched\.
 Your Spot request is `active` when your request has been fulfilled, and Spot Instances have launched as a result\.
 If your Spot request is `active` and has an associated running Spot Instance, canceling the request does not terminate the instance; you must terminate the running Spot Instance manually\.